 “To some degree, we all have control over our own health and this is a message I want everyone to know.” – Sharon O’Brien

-Meet Sharon O'Brien, our newest Clinical Consultant to join the incredible team at our BePure Clinic Auckland.
+Meet Sharon O'Brien, our newest Holistic Health Consultant to join the incredible team at our BePure Clinic Auckland.

 With a degree in neuroscience, a master's degree in human nutrition and a postgraduate degree in dietetics, Sharon brings an impressive set of qualifications, vast experience and a warm and welcoming nature, appreciated by both our team and her clients.